Interseeding cover crops and grazing cattle to improve soil health, water infliltration, and profitability within an Organic transition.

 Project Information

 Andrew Getting has been row crop farming since 2009 and is actively transitioning 1900 acres from traditional row crop production to organic.
 Andrew's organic crop rotation includes corn, oats, cover crops, soybeans.
-He practices a six year crop roation to comply with organic standards and improve soil health.
+He practices a six year crop rotation to comply with organic standards and improve soil health.
 Andrew will drill oats and interseed cover crop mix as part of his crop rotation and organic transition plan.
 Andrew is currently transitioning the 113 acres to organic row crop production.
 He will harvest 56.5 acres of cover crop for hay while the remaining 56.5 acres will be grazed.

 Aaron Alons has been raising cattle for 7 years and sells 100% grass fed beef direct to the consumer.
-Aaron rotationally grazes his cow/calf and finish cattle herd of about 60 head on 75 acres of diverse pasture in O'brien and Osceola County, Iowa.
+Aaron rotationally grazes his cow/calf and finish cattle herd of about 60 head on 75 acres of diverse pasture in O'Brien and Osceola County, Iowa.
 Over the last couple of years, Aaron transitioned 66 acres of row crop ground into diverse pasture for his cattle and he has an excellent understanding of the required infrastructure and the management needed to successfully graze cattle in a rotationally grazed system.
 Aaron will oversee the building of the required infrastructure to graze cattle on the 56.5 acres.
 He will also daily manage and move the cattle as they rotationally graze the cover crop.
-Aaron will coordinate with Practical Farmers of Iowa to conduct a PFI Field Day at the property in September of 2023 and Summer of 2024.
+Aaron will coordinate with Practical Farmers of Iowa to conduct a PFI Field Day at the property in September of 2023.

 Soil health is a concern for farmers, however in Northwest Iowa cover crops are not widely used and livestock integration into a cover crop system is very rare.
 Organic fertilizer costs are currently over 50% of total expenses.
 We will explore whether livestock integration to graze cover crops improves soil health and/or reduces fertilizer input costs.